yejy53/RealGen/README.md

   - Detection Model: Forensic-chat, OmniAID or other Fake detection models
   - Alignment Model: Longclip or clip
 ### 3. Reward Preparation
 The steps above strictly cover the installation of the core repository.
 Given that different reward models often depend on conflicting library versions, merging them into a single Conda environment can lead to compatibility issues.
-To mitigate this, please create a new Conda virtual environment and install the corresponding dependencies according to the instructions in https://github.com/yifan123/reward-server
+To mitigate this, please create a new Conda virtual environment and install the corresponding dependencies according to the instructions in [Reward Server](https://github.com/yifan123/reward-server)
 ```bash
 cd /RealGen/flow_grpo/reward-server
 conda create -n reward_server python=3.10.16